rajesh-nitc/iac-multi-tier-webapp/README.md

 # Iac
-There are four mutually exclusive projects in this repo:
+There are four mutually exclusive projects in this repo based on deployment environment:
 1. infra-ec2
 2. infra-gce
 3. infra-gke